Meeting and surpassing all audience expectations every day.

 And again, that's not just my opinion.

-That's the opinion of a whole lot of constitutional law professors and academics and judges and lawyers uh who've examined this law, even if they're not particularly sympathetic to this particular piece of legislation or my presidency.
+That's the opinion of a whole lot of constitutional law professors and academics and judges and lawyers who've examined this law, even if they're not particularly sympathetic to this particular piece of legislation or my presidency.

 What is that?

-Not sympathetic to my presidency.
+not sympathetic to my presidency?

-Yeah, the people who thought it's constitutional are shocked, and now they're beginning to look at we went through all this last week.
+Yeah, the people who thought it's constitutional are shocked, and now they're beginning to look at it.

 I don't need to retrod past ground, but folks, he also went on to talk about how unelected officials should not have any say-so in this matter.